AdaCore/training_material/courses/ada_essentials/130_program_structure/04-hierarchical_library_units.rst

    end Complex;

 -------------------------------------------
-`with` Clauses for Ancestors Are Implicit
+"with" Clauses for Ancestors Are Implicit
 -------------------------------------------

 .. container:: columns